MykolaOdynets111/clicatel1/web_automation/mc2/README.md

 * Gradle

 ## Tests Location
-Cucumber tests are stored in `mc2/src/main/tests/`
+Tests are stored in `mc2/src/main/tests/`

 ### Report
 All test results will be collected in Allure report.